Play therapy: Predictors of effectiveness

+Training in the US

 Frequently counselors in the play therapy field address a number of obstacles when it comes to helping children.
 The vast majority of counselors starting off lack the basic knowledge needed to be an effective play therapist.
 Training for these counselors is done through many different techniques such as university counselor education programs, workshops in hopes to meet the various needs of the children.
 Different studies are also performed to further assess the progress of the counselor's skill set based on which type of training they pursued.
 Studies have shown that those that studied play therapy through the university level have displayed higher levels of skills, attitudes and knowledge.
 The children that need play therapy deal with many different disorders and behaviors and it is imperative that the therapist have these main skills in order for play therapy to be effective.
 Understanding the stages of child development and how play can help assist them with it is an important step to their learning process.

 Play therapist requirements may differ from state to state, but generally, play therapists need a Master's degree or higher degree in a mental health related subject.
 They must also have demonstrated skills in the field of Child Development.
 After obtaining a degree, additional classes and work is needed to obtain a certification as a Registered Play Therapist (RPT).
 Additional work includes: 150 documented hours of instruction, specific to play therapy, a minimum of 350 direct client contact hours (under Supervision of someone who is a Registered Play Therapist Supervisor RPT-S), and 35 hours of direct supervision with 5 session observations.